-- 1. Any disciplinary action, including an oral reprimand, shall be administered by the immediate supervisor.
+- Any disciplinary action, including an oral reprimand, shall be administered by the immediate supervisor.
 Where the seriousness of circumstances dictate, the department head should also be present. - 2.
-Written documentation shall be prepared by the immediate supervisor regardless of the level at which the action is being taken. - 3.
-All written warnings and/or letters of reprimand shall be signed by the employee, the immediate supervisor, and the department head.
-After issuance of the written warning and/or letter of reprimand, the notice shall be forwarded to the Human Resources Director for review and signature. - 4.
-If the employee refuses to sign, a notation to that effect should be recorded on the written warning and witnessed. - 5.
-Copies of the written warning or letter of reprimand shall be given to the employee, the immediate supervisor, and the Human Resources Director for retention in the employee's personnel file. - 6.
-When a suspension without pay, disciplinary demotion, or disciplinary termination takes place, a Disciplinary Action form, shall be completed, signed, and forwarded to the Human Resources Director. - B. Department Heads:
+Written documentation shall be prepared by the immediate supervisor regardless of the level at which the action is being taken. - All written warnings and/or letters of reprimand shall be signed by the employee, the immediate supervisor, and the department head.
+After issuance of the written warning and/or letter of reprimand, the notice shall be forwarded to the department of Human Resources Director for review and signature by the Human Resources Director. - If the employee refuses to sign, a notation to that effect should be recorded on the written warning and witnessed. - Copies of the written warning or letter of reprimand shall be given to the employee, the immediate supervisor, and the Human Resources Director for retention in the employee's personnel file. - 6.
+When a suspension without pay, disciplinary demotion, or disciplinary termination takes place, a Record of Personnel Action form, a Disciplinary Action form, and when the adverse action is a termination a copy of the DOL Separation Notice shall be completed, signed, and forwarded to the Human Resources Director.